This page needs JavaScript activated to work. Please enable JavaScript in your browser.

 Statistics

 The statistical methods must be described with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
 If possible, findings should be quantified and presented with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
-Relying solely on statistical hypothesis testing, such as P values, which fail to convey important information about effect size must be avoided.
+Relying solely on statistical hypothesis testing, such as P values, which fail to convey important information about effect size, must be avoided.
 References for the design of the study and statistical methods should be to standard works when possible (with pages stated).
 Define statistical terms, abbreviations, and most symbols.
 The computer software used must be specified.

 Results

 The results should be presented in logical sequence in the text, tables, and illustrations, giving the main or most important findings first.
-The all the data in the tables or illustrations should not be repeated in the text; only the most important observations must be emphasized or summarized.
-Extra or supplementary materials and technical detail can be placed in an appendix where they will be accessible but will not interrupt the flow of the text, or they can be published solely in the electronic version of the journal.
+All the data in the tables or illustrations should not be repeated in the text; only the most important observations must be emphasized or summarized.
+Extra or supplementary materials and technical details can be placed in an appendix, where they will be accessible but will not interrupt the flow of the text, or they can be published solely in the electronic version of the journal.
 When data are summarized in the Results section, numeric results should be given not only as derivatives (for example, percentages) but also as the absolute numbers from which the derivatives were calculated, and the statistical methods used to analyze them should be specified.
-Restrict tables and figures to those needed to explain the argument of the paper and to assess supporting data. graphs should be used as an alternative to tables with many entries; data should not be duplicated in graphs and tables.
+Restrict tables and figures to those needed to explain the argument of the paper and to assess supporting data.
+Graphs should be used as an alternative to tables with many entries; data should not be duplicated in graphs and tables.

 Discussion

-Tables, Graphics and Illustrations
+Tables, Graphics, and Illustrations

-Tables, graphics and illustrations should be numbered in Arabic numerals in the text.
+Tables, graphics, and illustrations should be numbered in Arabic numerals in the text.
 The places of the illustrations should be signed in the text.

 Tables